Library Research Guide

 Welcome to the Libraries' Communication Sciences and Disorders Guide!
 This guide is designed to help you learn how to use K-State Libraries' many resources.
-If this guide does not have the information you are looking for, don't hesitate to email me (Cindy Logan) or Ask A Librarian for help any time during the Libraries' service hours.
+If this guide does not have the information you are looking for, don't hesitate to email me (Cindy Logan) or Ask A Librarian for help any time during the Libraries' help hours.

 In this guide you will find pages about the following topics: